Teaching Assistant Jobs at University of Kansas Medical Center with Visa Sponsorship

 Job Duties

-- Maintain accurate academic and grading records in accordance with course and program requirements.
+- Maintain records in accordance with administrative guidelines and legal standards to support compliance and program requirements.

 This job description is not designed to cover or contain a comprehensive listing of activities, duties or responsibilities that are required of the employee for this job.
 It is only a summary of the typical functions of the job, not an exhaustive list of all possible job responsibilities, tasks, duties, and assignments.
 Furthermore, job duties, responsibilities and activities may change at any time with or without notice.

-Certifications/Licenses: Active, unencumbered Registered Nurse (RN) license issued by the State of Kansas or a multistate RN license from a Nurse Licensure Compact state.
+- Registered Nurse (RN) license issued by the State of Kansas or a multi-state RN license issued by another Nurse Licensure Compact (NLC) state.

 Preferred Qualifications